telerik/blazor-docs/knowledge-base/grid-binding-to-expando-object.md

 ### Nested Properties

 * You can use [nested Grid model properties]({%slug grid-use-navigation-properties%}) that are `ExpandoObject`s.
-However, data operations like filtering, sorting and grouping are not supported for those nested properties.
+However, data operations like filtering, sorting, and grouping are not supported for those nested properties.
 [Disable these features per column]({%slug components/grid/columns/bound%}#data-operations) if they are enabled for the Grid.

 ### Example